 - See page 47 - Zone 2 is set "disabled" from the factory, so you must use the OSD Zone 2 menu on page 36 to enable it when you are ready to use it.
-This enables Zone 2, but it does not turn it on. - Once Zone 2 is enabled, use the remote control's Zone 2 device button, followed by the Power button to turn Zone 2 on.
-Alternatively, press the front panel Zone 2 button, then the main Power button. - The front panel (left hand side) Zone 2 Power light will be on when the zone is active (i.e. engaged and on).
+This enables Zone 2, but it does not turn it on.

+- Once Zone 2 is enabled, use the remote control's Zone 2 device button, followed by the Power button to turn Zone 2 on.
+Alternatively, press the front panel Zone 2 button, followed by the main Power button. - The front panel (left hand side) Zone 2 Power light will be on when the zone is active (i.e. engaged and on).
 The Zone 2 Adjust light turns on when the zone is being adjusted.
-For example, if you turn Zone 2 on with the remote, and adjust the volume, Zone 2's volume changes, and the Zone 2 Adjust light will be on. - Make sure that the TGR-3's Aux Channel outputs have been set to play Zone 2 and not surround back, or side-axis speakers (see page 41 under the OSD Amplifier Menu).
+For example, if you turn Zone 2 on with the remote, and adjust the volume, Zone 2's volume changes, and the Zone 2 Adjust light will be on.